kasemdeautsch/PP4/README.md

 <hr/>

 **2. Scope / User Stories:**
-With The user stories in the project mentioned as written and what the site users\
+A Brainstorm comes to mind and think of what possible features the  site users\
-will expect from the website which is translated to these user stories.\
+will expect from the website which is translated to 'user stories'.\
-The content and features will come to live in later sections.
+The content and features will come to live now.

 The user types includes the traditional user who will use the site to only book.\
 And the Site Owner / Admin role and the Developer user stories will have below.